sam284/FortiSIEM-XML-parser-for-suricata-NIDS/README.md

 As a suggestion, consider adding the Event SID (generally useful for investigating Suricata alerts) and Classification attributes (for dashboard usage and visualization).

 Navigate to ADMIN -> Device Support -> Parsers and add a new Parser.
-The following is an example parser for Suricata written in XML format: